jsenv/core/readme.md

 ## babel.config.cjs

-When code needs to be transformed, the project must contain a [babel config file](https://babeljs.io/docs/en/config-files).
+You need a babel config file when:

+- Your code use non standard concepts.
+Examples: JSX, TypeScript.
+- You need to be compatible with browsers where some features used by your codebase are not available.
+Examples: `async/await`, destructuring.

-It's recommended to use the following _babel.config.cjs_
+It's recommended to start with the following _babel.config.cjs_

 ```js
 /*